NUTRITIONAL MICROSCOPY OR LIVE BLOOD ANALYSIS ONLINE COURSE

 Lesson 3 – Blood Work: Taking Samples Correctly

-Taking the blood sample correctly is crucially important as this can reflect on the accuracy of the interpretation – damaging the RBCs and WBCs during collection is possible.
-There are basic materials and guidelines in this lesson to guide the student into standardizing their blood taking for both live and dry blood analyses – this is crucial for their own safety and for optimizing the interpretation of the blood picture.
+Taking the blood sample correctly is crucial, as this can significantly impact the accuracy of the interpretation – damaging the RBCs and WBCs during collection is possible.
+This lesson provides basic materials and guidelines to help students standardize their blood-taking procedures for both live and dry blood analyses.
+This is crucial for their own safety and for optimizing the interpretation of the blood picture.

 Lesson 4 – Louis Pasteur Vs Antoine Béchamp and The Germ Theory of Disease Causation